 A short incision is made in the inframammary fold (the skin crease along the lower margin of the breast).
 Please see FAQs below for why Dr Huang prefers this incision.

-A pocket of space is precisely created to accommodate the implant snugly.
+A pocket of space is created to accommodate the implant snugly.
 This implant pocket is located partly under the chest muscle and partly under the breast tissue.
 Bleeding is thoroughly controlled.
 The implant is carefully inserted after soaking it in an antibiotic solution.
-The wound is closed accurately and meticulously without the need for surgical drains.
+The wound is closed meticulously without the need for surgical drains.

 Postoperative pain is mild and well controlled with oral pain medication.
 Bruising and swelling are also mild, and are reduced by appropriate medications.
 Normal activities can usually be resumed within one or two days.
 Downtime from work is usually three to four days.